evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ## 4.4 Firmware Update Path

-The project also supports firmware updating of the STM32 bridge through [flasher.py](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/flasher.py).
-The flashing logic reveals that the Blue Pill has a custom bootloader workflow:
+Firmware updates are handled through [flasher.py](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/flasher.py).
+The flashing logic shows that the Blue Pill uses a custom bootloader workflow:

 1. the application firmware can be asked to reboot into bootloader mode,
 2. the bootloader enumerates on a different USB PID,
 3. the host uploads firmware in small chunks,
 4. the bootloader erases flash, writes the new image, verifies CRC-32, and boots the application.

-That is a useful engineering feature because the controller prototype can be updated and improved without additional dedicated hardware every time.
+That makes the prototype much easier to improve because the controller can be updated without extra dedicated programming hardware every time.

 ## 4.5 Power Path and Buck Converter

-The buck converter is important because the prototype combines different voltage domains.
-A field-style power input such as 12V is common in access control, but the Raspberry Pi and logic circuits typically require 5V.
-A buck converter therefore steps the voltage down efficiently.
-Without that stage, the Pi cannot be powered reliably from the field-side supply.
+The power path matters because the prototype combines different voltage domains.
+A field-style 12V supply is common in access control, but the Raspberry Pi and the rest of the logic need 5V.
+The buck converter handles that step-down efficiently and keeps the system powered reliably.

 ![Representative LM2596-style buck converter module used as a power-path reference image](assets/png/buck_converter_reference.png){ width=58% }

 ## 4.6 Relay Path and Test-Bench Outputs

-The relay stage matters because access-control systems ultimately need to switch something in the physical world, such as a lock, strike, buzzer, or test load.
-Even in a test bench, this means the system can be evaluated with a physical output path rather than only as a passive logger.
+The relay stage matters because access-control systems ultimately have to switch something in the physical world, whether that is a lock, strike, buzzer, or test load.
+Even on a bench, it is useful to test real outputs instead of treating the controller as a passive logger.

 ## 4.7 Engineering Reality of the Prototype

-This part of the project was not only a database exercise, because the hardware and database evolved together during implementation.
-While building the box, wiring the boards, and dealing with USB, power, and serial problems, the design also had to address:
+This part of the project was never just a database exercise.
+The hardware and database kept evolving together during implementation.
+While building the enclosure, wiring the boards, and dealing with USB, power, and serial problems, the design also had to answer:

 1. what should be logged permanently,
 2. what belongs in raw event history versus current reader state,